Procopio Bonifacio: Family background and early life

 Procopio was the third of the six children of Santiago Bonifacio and Catalina Castro-Bonifacio.
 His siblings were Andres, Ciriaco, Troadio, Espiridiona and Maxima.

 During childhood he, with his other siblings, sold paper canes and fans made by their brother Andres for their living.
 Eventually, he was employed as a baggage porter in the government-owned Philippine National Railways until the revolution broke out.

 Family

 Procopio had an affair with Juana from Mindoro. whom he met while organizing the Katipunan chapter in the island.
 They then had a son, Juan.

 Katipunan

 Procopio became a member of Katipunan adopting the name Pisaw.
 He was responsible for the founding of Katipunan chapter in the island of Mindoro.

 With Andres Bonifacio, Candido Tirona, Emilio Jacinto and Pio Valenzuela they founded the Council of the Ancient Assignment in Kawit, Cavite.
-Procopio was led into light, which is a two part of such council.
+Procopio was led into light, which is a part of such council.

 He was present during the Cry of Balintawak in August 1896 in Caloocan which signaled the start of the Philippine Revolution.